Rotations

 Minor Rotation Experiences

 Fellows may select a combination of Minor Rotations, adding up to 1/2 days per week total.
 Opportunities include a variety of settings and treatment modalities, inpatient and outpatient, and medical and psychiatric settings.
 The minor rotations are designed to complement clinical experiences so as to ensure an in-depth experience.
 Minor rotations are individualized, with the specific composition of the experiences determined based on the interests and training needs of the individual fellow.
 Efforts will be made to honor the fellow's preferences, but cannot be guaranteed.
-Experiences may be brief observational (such a 1-time observation) or last for up to 3 months.
+Experiences may be brief observational (such a 1-time observation) or last for the duration of the year.
 The minor rotation plan may be modified as the training year progresses.

 At the beginning of the training year, fellows will discuss their preferences with the training director.
 The rotations will be chosen based on these interests, the training needs as determined by the training director in conjunction with the fellow, and the overall schedule.
 Modifications to the minor rotation plan may occur through the training year.
 Additional opportunities not listed may also be available.